AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/remembering-what-the-user-has-done.md

 So, for our carousel example, we could create a variable containing the currently selected slide.
 Whenever a user changes the slide on one of the carousels, we update the variable's value.
 Finally, we rework each carousel to update their selected slide whenever the variable we created is updated.
 In our "Expand All Sections" example, we could cause the button press to update a variable, and we could update each accordion to be open whenever the variable was updated.

 These types of variables are called "state variables," and the process of updating a component when a state variable is changed is called "binding."
-Fittingly, developers manage state variables in ABC using the `<amp-state>` [component](../../../documentation/components/reference/amp-bind.md#state), and update components when state variables change using the `<amp-bind>` [component](../../../documentation/components/reference/amp-bind.md).
+Fittingly, developers manage state variables in AMP using the `<amp-state>` [component](../../../documentation/components/reference/amp-bind.md#state), and update components when state variables change using the `<amp-bind>` [component](../../../documentation/components/reference/amp-bind.md).

 ## Storing Information in Application State

 State variables are updated in response to user actions.
 We could use them to track the number of times a user clicked a button, the text a user entered into a form field, information about the account a user logged into, or what slide an image carousel is set to.

 But how do we set the value of a state variable?
 As we learned in the intermediate course, we respond to user actions through events and event handlers.
 To synchronize our two image carousels, we used an action (`goToSlide`) on the carousel components to change the selected slide.
-Similarly, the ABC runtime provides an action called `setState` that allows us to set our state variables.
-The `ABC.setState` action takes a JSON object representing the state variables to store.
+Similarly, the AMP runtime provides an action called `setState` that allows us to set our state variables.
+The `AMP.setState` action takes a JSON object representing the state variables to store.
 So, for example, the following code sets the `wasPressed` state variable to the value of `true`:

 [sourcecode:html]
-{% raw %}<button on="tap:ABC.setState({wasPressed: true})">
+{% raw %}<button on="tap:AMP.setState({wasPressed: true})">
     Press Me
 </button>
 {% endraw %}[/sourcecode]

 [tip type="read-on"]
 **Note**: If your state contains more than one state variable, you only need to pass the `setState` method to the variable(s) that you want to update.
-ABC will intelligently merge the given JSON object into the existing state, so there's no need to try to merge the values yourself or pass every state variable each time.
-If you're interested, you can read more about how ABC merges these values in the [appendix](appendix.md).
+AMP will intelligently merge the given JSON object into the existing state, so there's no need to try to merge the values yourself or pass every state variable each time.
+If you're interested, you can read more about how AMP merges these values in the [appendix](appendix.md).
 [/tip]

 It's possible to set initial values for your state variables.
 To do this, create an `<amp-state>` component with a particular ID.
 State we create in that `<amp-state>` component is stored as an object with that ID as a key.
 Next, inside of that `<amp-state>` component, add a script tag with a type of `application/json`.
 Then, you can add to that script tag a JSON object which represents the state's initial values.